 “It’s difficult to find the engineering resources to implement remote systems securely,” Townsend says.
 “With PSA Certified, I know that out of the box, I have a very solid foot in the door to making a reasonably secure device, platform, or ecosystem if I’m basing it off something that is PSA Certified Level 1 or has the Functional API certification.”

 Linaro leads collaboration in the Arm ecosystem and helps companies work with the latest open source technology.
-The company has over 250 engineers working on more than 70 open source projects, developing and optimizing software and tools, ensuring smooth product roll outs, and reducing maintenance costs.
-Work happens across segments including datacenter & cloud, edge & fog, IoT & embedded, consumer, machine intelligence, autonomous vehicles, and high-performance computing.
-Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream, and to reduce non differentiating and costly low-level fragmentation.
+The company has over 250 engineers working on more than 70 open source projects, developing and optimizing software and tools, ensuring smooth product roll-outs, and reducing maintenance costs.
+Work happens across segments including data center & cloud, edge & fog, IoT & embedded, consumer, machine intelligence, autonomous vehicles, and high-performance computing.
+Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream and aims to reduce non-differentiating and costly low-level fragmentation.
 The effectiveness of the Linaro approach has been demonstrated by Linaro consistently being listed as one of the top ten company contributors, worldwide, to Linux kernels since 3.10.

-To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
+To ensure commercial quality software, Linaro’s work includes comprehensive tests and validation on member hardware platforms.
 The full scope of Linaro engineering work is open to all online.

 PSA Certified is a global partnership providing a security framework and independent evaluation that demonstrates your commitment to security.
 We offer a real solution that builds trust in the IoT and help you to deliver confidence to your customers and simplify security across the IoT value chain.